Martha S. Jones: Early life and education

+Jones’s mother, Sue Jones, was born to German and Irish immigrants in Buffalo, New York.
+Jones’s father was born in Greensboro, North Carolina.
+Her paternal grandfather, David Dallas Jones, was the president of the Bennett College, a historically black college and one of only two all-women HBCUs in the United States.
 Jones attended Hunter College, where she graduated with a BA degree in 1984.
 She then attended the CUNY School of Law, earning a JD in 1987.

 Legal career

 From 1987 to 1994, Jones was a public interest lawyer with MFY Legal Services and the HIV Law Project.
 In 1994, she was awarded a Charles H. Revson Fellowship on the Future of the City of New York at Columbia University.

 Academic career

 Jones then became a graduate student at Columbia University, and obtained an MA in history in 1997, an MPhil in history in 1998, and a PhD in history in 2001.
 During her graduate studies, Jones was an adjunct lecturer at Eugene Lang College of Liberal Arts at The New School, and a visiting professor of history at Barnard College.
 In 2001, she joined the faculty of History and Afroamerican and African Studies at the University of Michigan, where she was an Arthur F. Thurnau Professor from 2013 to 2017, and a Presidential Bicentennial Professor from 2016 to 2017.
 From 2004 to 2017 she was also affiliated with the University of Michigan Law School.

-In 2017 Jones joined the faculty at The Johns Hopkins University, becoming the Society of Black Alumni Presidential Professor and Professor of History.
+In 2017, Jones joined the faculty at The Johns Hopkins University, becoming the Society of Black Alumni Presidential Professor and Professor of History.

 Jones has held visiting positions, including at the School for Advanced Studies in the Social Sciences in Paris, and the University of Pennsylvania Law School.
 She has held fellowships from the American Council of Learned Societies, the National Humanities Center, Library Company of Philadelphia, and the National Constitution Center.
 She is a distinguished lecturer of the Organization of American Historians.

 In 2018 Jones was elected a Fellow of the American Antiquarian Society.
 In 2017, she became a co-president of the Berkshire Conference of Women Historians, and serves on the board of governors for the William L. Clements Library.